MetaAstronaut/vadim-group-website-v2/src/content/pages/marine-rv.md

 ### OUR SERVICES
 # Marine & RV Repair Categories
-Explore the main repair categories below to find the service you need.
+Explore the main repair categories below to find the service you need

 ## Structural & Body Repairs
 Restoring structural integrity, comfort, and safety.